tabbyrobin/expt-repro-python-wheels/pyca-cryptography/README.md

 > [!NOTE]
 > I am not affiliated with PyCA or the `cryptography` project.
 (And they did not
-> ask me to undertake this project, I did it of my own accord.)
+> ask me to undertake this project, I did it of my own initiative.)

 # Towards reproducible wheels for PyCA's `cryptography`